boonebgorges/buddypress-docs/readme.txt

 * Allow current filter to be toggled by reclicking filter name
 * Fix bug in "Edited by Me" logic when user has not edited any Docs
 * Show deleted Docs on Started By Me tab, so they can be easily restored
+* Improved interface for Tags directory filter when many tags are present
 * Prevent logged-out user from accessing Create page
 * Improved compatibility with BuddyPress 1.9